sagemath/sagewiki_to_gh-2022-10-10/days6/sprint.md

 == Originally Proposed Projects ==

-(If this list gets much longer -- which it will - we might want to have subheadings, e.g. number fields, linear algebra, elliptic curves... -- john.cremona)

  * (wstein and ondrej certik) [:/debian: determine exactly which sage packages are in debian]

  * (robertwb, roed, willem, jaap, jon hanke, david loeffler, ondrej) [:/prog_guide: Programming Guide]